 Delivery is the fourth stage of the process.
 Once your item arrives at Jumia’s warehouse, Jumia is in charge of handling the delivery to the buyer.

 They would have to ship the goods to your customer’s shipping address.

 5. Customer Care

 Jumia will be in charge of everything that has to do with customer care service, not the vendor.

-If there is a complaint about a product, the complaint goes to Jumia customer’s service, which they will then query the vendor the product was bought.
+If there is a complaint about a product, the complaint goes to Jumia customer service, which will then query the vendor the product was bought.